Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 My rescue dog Annie is the best travel companion.

-Whilst this is not the reason I travel with her, it does have an added advantage of making me feel more comfortable and a little more protected if I ever find myself in a vulnerable position.
+While this is not the reason I travel with her, it does have the added advantage of making me feel more comfortable and a little safer if I ever find myself in a vulnerable position.
 To be honest, it doesn’t happen often.
-It is usually the opposite and it encourages people to be even more friendly towards me.
+It is usually the opposite, and it encourages people to be even more friendly towards me.

 A lot of the lovely people I have met on my travels have been introduced to me as a result of them wanting to give Annie cuddles!